ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_configure_ovhcloud_backint_agent_several_buckets/guide.en-gb.md

 > [!warning]
 >
-> The following commands modify the backup configuration of your SAP HANA database, please execute these commands with precaution.
+> The following commands modify the backup configuration of your SAP HANA database, please execute these commands with caution.
 >
-> We recommend to trigger a full backup of your SAP HANA database after this operation to validate the configuration.
+> We recommend triggering a full backup of your SAP HANA database after this operation to validate the configuration.
 >

 Execute the following SQL commands to update the backup configuration of your SAP HANA database.